rcarrata/rcarrata.github.io/_posts/2021-01-02-ocp4_ipi_vmware_deep_dive.md

 }
 ```

-And manages as we can check the two VIPs defined and needed for the IPI installation of OpenShift:
+And as we can check, it manages the two VIPs defined and needed for the IPI installation of OpenShift:

 ```bash
 [root@ocp-bastion ~]# kubectl get pod -n openshift-vsphere-infra keepalived-vmware-nwjr2-master-0  -o json | jq .spec.containers[1].command